Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Construction of an Integral Orbit from a Primitive Integer Solution

-Observe that the $R$-module $I'$ is a fractional ideal of $R_{F'}$ that resembles the fractional ideal $I_{F'}^n$, the only difference between them being that the basis element $1 \in I_{F'}^n$ is scaled by the nonzero integer factor $\xi$ in $I'$. \begin{lemma} We have that
+Observe that the $R$-module $I'$ is a fractional ideal of $R_{F'}$ that resembles the fractional ideal $I_{F'}^n$, the only difference between them being that the basis element $1 \in I_{F'}^n$ is replaced by $\xi \in I'$. \begin{lemma} We have that

-and that $\on{N}(I')^2 = \on{N}(\delta') \cdot \on{N}(I_{F'}^{2n-1})$. \end{lemma} \begin{proof} Recall from~\eqref{eq-idealdef} that the fractional ideal $I_{F'}^{2n-1}$ has the $\BZ$-basis
+and that $\on{N}(I')^2 = \on{N}(\delta') \cdot \on{N}(J_{F'})$. \end{lemma} \begin{proof} Recall from~\eqref{eq-idealdef} that the fractional ideal $J_{F'}$ has the $\BZ$-basis

-To prove the first part of the lemma, it suffices to show that when each of the pairwise products of the basis elements of $I'$ in~\eqref{eq-I'isdef} is divided by $\delta'$, the resulting number is contained in $I_{F'}^{2n-1}$.
+To prove the claimed containment, it suffices to check that when each of the pairwise products of the basis elements of $I'$ in~\eqref{eq-I'isdef} is divided by $\delta'$, what results is an element of $J_{F'}$.
 We have the following computations: